apache/sedona/docs/tutorial/geospark-python.md

 | Polygon         | :heavy_check_mark: |
 | MultiPolygon    | :heavy_check_mark: |

-To create Spark DataFrame based on mentioned Geometry types, please use <b> GeometryType </b> from  <b> geo_pyspark.sql.types </b> module.
+To create Spark DataFrame based on mentioned Geometry types, please use <b> GeometryType </b> from  <b> geospark.sql.types </b> module.
 Converting works for list or tuple with shapely objects.

 Schema for target table with integer id and geometry type can be defined as follow: